yatiml/yatiml/docs/development.rst

    to format and group your imports.

 #. `Push <http://rogerdudler.github.io/git-guide/>`_ your feature branch to
-   (your fork of) the YAtiML repository on GitHub; 1. create the pull request, e.g. following the instructions `here
+   (your fork of) the YAtiML repository on GitHub.

+#. create the pull request,
+   e.g. following the instructions `here
    <https://help.github.com/articles/creating-a-pull-request/>`_.